GerHobbelt/pdf2htmlEX/README.md

 [![Build Status](https://travis-ci.org/pdf2htmlEX/pdf2htmlEX.svg?branch=master)](https://travis-ci.org/pdf2htmlEX/pdf2htmlEX)

+# Casefleet Docker build of pdf2htmlEX:

+This repo is for building of pdf2htmlEX, so that we can support both x86 and aarch64 in our docker dev setup.

+Releases should contain `.deb` files for both x86 and aarch64.

+Running `./build-deb-package.sh` will build a `.deb` file for your native CPU architecture.

+While `docker buildx build --platform linux/{amd64,arm64}` should theoretically work to build for a different architecture, the amd64 emulation doesn't seem to work fully, and there's a fatal java error at some point.

 # Differences from upstream pdf2htmlEX:

 This is my branch of pdf2htmlEX which aims to allow an open collaboration to help keep the project active.
 A number of changes and improvements have been incorporated from other forks: